ETHZ-INS/stressTRAPreanalysis/README.md

 ![](figures/README-unnamed-chunk-8-1.png)<!-- -->

-We see a similar pattern as for the differences reported in Marrocco et al 2017: the baseline difference are not reproduce the other samples, where these genes instead show high intra-group variability.
+We see a similar pattern as for the differences reported in Marrocco et al 2017: the baseline difference cannot be reproduced in the additional samples, where these genes instead show high intra-group variability.

-Let's again try to eliminate technical variabilty and re-visualize the same genes
+As described above, we again eliminate technical variabilty and re-visualize the same genes:

 ```r